acmumn/website/content/meeting-minutes/next.md

 - ledger from justin, how much money we have
 - what should we use the money we have left on.
+- we have $70 dollars left not tied to any event
+- run anywhere has not paid us, if they get sent to collections that's fine
+    - jason will send them another email
+- we really don't want to loose PCards when shanah retires

+# MinneHack

+- get rid of the drawstring bags, except the black ones
+    - keep the black draw string bags for next year
+    - order the same black draw string bags next year, they are in the drive
+- mentors were not used as much as we would have liked, it would be good to come up with a better system to handle that
+    - a few hours prior to minnehack to talk to mentors? like a small career fair?
+- sponsorship info document is way too long, it should be trimmed down to make it more readable to read and do
+- shipt wants to do more stuff with us, we should try to do more events with them
+    - unix class 3 could be about containerization, and shipt could present it?

+# unix class

+- we should work on improving unix class
+- ask professors about things that they want for this
+- we should sit down and send emails to our professors, ask questions, go in person, and try to get professors to give input
+- getting input from professors also helps us advertise
+- it would be good to try to get money from the department and/or have sponsored unix class events

+# lan party post mortem

+- went super well on our end
+- DHCP was a little goofy but did get fixed
+- no one played overwatch, league
+- popular games: super tux cart, fighting game rotation, minecraft, ddr, quake/saurbrotten
+- turnout was ~50 people
+- gamer food companies have sponsored this in the past

+# uko

+- possibly ammend uko constitution to have it's elections just be the acm ones, and uko officers are just acm ones by proxy
+- we want UKO stuff (actual computer science) to continue even if UKO explodes
+- we _really_ want to keep our PCards

+# TODOs

+- ask IEEE how to get free plates/utensils as a student org
+    - get plates/utensils
+- reserve the great hall for MinneHack THIS WEEK!!
+    - we need to figure out when, probably 2 weeks after break
+- we should have an official way to handle lost and found items
+- jason: get chartstring to arbor
+- arbor: get abnerdoor motor
+- arbor: srht official, github mirror for site
+- june: get new sysadmin and arbor on service gateway after election
+- jason: get james on Umarket
+- make a standard way of making posters, standard way to edit them
+    - decide on a standard (inkscape? gimp?)
+- make it someone's role to make posters
+- make a bunch of posters over summer
+- DO ELECTION